 Modify Security for a Directory-Integrated Zone

-You can manage the discretionary access control list (DACL) on the DNS zones that are stored in Active Directory Domain Services (AD DS).
-You can use the DACL to control the permissions for the Active Directory users and groups that may control the DNS zones.
+You can manage the discretionary access control list (DACL) on the Domain Name System (DNS) zones that are stored in Active Directory Domain Services (AD DS).
+Use the DACL to control the permissions for the Active Directory users and groups that may control the DNS zones.

 Membership in DnsAdmins or Domain Admins in AD DS, or the equivalent, is the minimum required to complete this procedure.
-Review details about using the appropriate accounts and group memberships at http://go.microsoft.com/fwlink/?LinkId=83477.
+Review details about using the appropriate accounts and group memberships at Local and Domain Default Groups (http://go.microsoft.com/fwlink/?LinkId=83477).

 On the Action menu, click Properties.

 On the General tab, verify that the zone type is Active Directory-integrated.

 On the Security tab, modify the list of member users or groups that are allowed to securely update the applicable zone and reset their permissions as needed.

 - Secure dynamic updates are supported only for zones that are stored in AD DS.